 Chosen by Lady Anwen Hurt, Artistic Director of Holt Festival and trustee of the Sir John Hurt Film Trust.

-Week Three: Togetherness
+Theme Three: Togetherness

 “I love this picture of our amazing team of volunteers and cannot wait for the day we can all be together again.”